VHS Revival chronicles the evolution of the Friday franchise and the NYC instalment that never was

 Don’t get me wrong, there are some memorable moments here—for better and for worse.
 Character-wise, it’s pretty slim pickings beyond Jason himself, who hogs the majority of the movie’s screen time, although Vincent Craig Dupree is tons of fun as spunky young pugilist Julius, his rooftop bout of fisticuffs having predictably dire consequences.
 Still, anyone with the balls to pick a bare knuckle fight with a masked Jason is alright with me, even if it makes him perhaps the most vacuous of all of Jason’s victims.
 Veteran actor Peter Mark Richman is also rather memorable as the wonderfully anal and typically dismissive Charles McCulloch, who soon becomes Jason’s 84th victim after taking the plunge in a dubiously placed barrel of toxic waste.
 Jason also has his moments, a scene in which he kicks a boombox from under a gang of punks leading to the movie’s most hilarious wink-wink moment.

-Okay, so Jason Takes Manhattan, for all of its faults, does benefit from an absurd comedy factor, both intentional and (seemingly) otherwise, but this is less about what Paramount delivered, more about what they failed to.
-Unsurprisingly, the movie would be the least successful in the entire series, and Paramount would quickly pull the plug on a character they had kept on creative life support for a number of years.
-Ironically, the A Nightmare On Elm Street series would soon go the same way, The Dream Master‘s money-spinning decadence all but killing the franchise for the long haul, and New Line would later purchase the rights to the Friday the 13th series with the hope of resuscitating it, pulling a Roy Burns of their own, sending Jason to space, and finally forging the long-anticipated Freddy vs Jason crossover, all with mixed and highly contentious results.
+Okay, so Jason Takes Manhattan, for all of its faults, does benefit from an absurd comedy factor, both intentional and (seemingly) otherwise, but this is less about what Paramount delivered, more about what they failed to, and none of this should be layed in the lap of our unfortunate director.
+The movie would be the least successful in the entire series, and Paramount would quickly pull the plug on a character they had kept on creative life support for a number of years.
+Ironically, the A Nightmare On Elm Street series would soon go the same way, The Dream Master‘s money-spinning decadence all but killing the franchise for the long haul, and New Line would later purchase the rights to the Friday the 13th series with the hope of resuscitating it, pulling a Roy Burns of their own by sending Jason to space and finally forging the long-anticipated Freddy vs Jason crossover, all with mixed and highly contentious results.